Saibandhavi75/Gaussian/README.md

 4.End the program.

 ## Program:
 */
+'''
-'''Program to solve a matrix using Gaussianelimination with partial pivoting.
+Program to solve a matrix using Gaussianelimination with partial pivoting.
 Developed by: A.Sai bandhavi
 RegisterNumber: 21005573
 '''